Iran–Tajikistan relations: Decline in relations

-Rogun Dam

-Highways
+The year 2016 was the lowest relationship point between the two countries since Tajikistan obtained independence in 1991.
+In 2019, the diplomatic relations started becoming warmer.
+In 2024, the two countries had 30-day visa-free travel.
+In May 2025, Iran and Tajikistan signed a railway transit agreement, following discussions.

+Economy

+As of 2011 Iran is the second largest investor in Tajikistan after China.
 Revival of the Silk Road in the form of highways connecting China, Tajikistan, Afghanistan and Iran has been a major focus of the two governments.

-Railroads

-Planned system will connect Tajikistan, Afghanistan and Iran.
+The two sides engage in the following energy and infrastructural projects: Anzob Tunnel, Sangtuda-2 Hydroelectric Power Plant and the Rogun Dam.

 Future

 Khatlon Cement Plant

-In 2011 Iranian Ambassador to Tajikistan Ali Asqar She'rdoust released Tehran's plans to construct a $500 million cement production plant in Tajikistan's Khatlon province.
+In 2011, the Iranian Ambassador to Tajikistan Ali Asqar She'rdoust released Tehran's plans to construct a $500 million cement production plant in Tajikistan's Khatlon province.

-Common TV channel
+Common Television

 Common television channel to be broadcast in Iran, Afghanistan, Tajikistan.